mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Touch event handler

-Click anywhere in the application window to exit:
+The user can click anywhere in the application window to exit:

 ~~~{.cs}
 private void WindowTouched(object sender, Window.TouchEventArgs e)